psheehan/pdspy/docs/upgrading.rst

 This sounds like a pain...
 ==========================

-You're telling me... but to make your life easier, there is a helper script upgrade_to_pdspy2 that *should* take care of the transition for you.
+You're telling me... but to make your life easier, there is a helper script :code:`upgrade_to_pdspy2` that *should* take care of the transition for you in most cases.
 To use, simply go to the directory of an existing model and run the script. *Note:* The script will make permanent changes to files in that directory, and though it makes a backup copy of everything, it would perhaps be wise to make your own backup beforehand.